Settings for the SOAP Outbound Adapter

 Specifies whether the adapter uses the HTTP CONNECT command to establish a tunnel through the proxy to the target HTTP server.
 If true, the request uses the HTTP CONNECT command to establish a tunnel.
 The address of the proxy server is taken from the Proxy Server and Proxy Port properties.
 If Proxy Https SSL Connect is true, then once the tunnel is established, InterSystems IRIS® negotiates the TLS connection.
 The default value is false.

 Specifies the proxy server port on which to send HTTP requests, if using a proxy server.
 The default value is 80.

 Specifies the proxy server through which to send HTTP requests, if any.

-Specifies whether the adapter should use a proxy SSL connection to the proxy.
-Note that the use of SSL to the eventual endpoint is determined by the protocol part of web service's location URL.
+Specifies whether the adapter should use a proxy TLS connection to the proxy.
+Note that the use of TLS to the eventual endpoint is determined by the protocol part of web service's location URL.

 Specifies the timeout for getting a response from the remote web server (the timeout for opening the connection to the server is set by ConnectTimeout).
 The default value is 30.

 The SendSuperSession is a Boolean setting that controls whether the outbound adapter creates a SuperSession header in the HTTP header and assigns an identifier to it.
 When finding a message, you can use the SuperSession value to match a message in one production with the related message in another production.
 Within a production, it is easy to track a message as it travels between business services, processes, and operations using the SessionId.
 But once a message leaves a business operation via a SOAP message and enters a different production, the production receiving the message assigns a new SessionId.